 To obtain a write lock, first create the '#cvs.lock' directory, as with read locks.
-Then check that there are no files whose names start with '#cvs.rfl.'.
-If there are, remove '#cvs.lock', wait for a while, and try again.
-If there are no readers, then create a file whose name is '#cvs.wfl' followed by information of your choice (for example, hostname and process identification number).
+Then check that there are no files whose names start with '#cvs.rfl.' and no files whose names start with '#cvs.pfl' that are not owned by the process attempting to get the write lock.
+If either exist, remove '#cvs.lock', wait for a while, and try again.
+If there are no readers or promotable locks from other processes, then create a file whose name is '#cvs.wfl' followed by information of your choice (again, CVS uses the hostname and server process identification number).
+Remove your '#cvs.pfl' file if present.
 Hang on to the '#cvs.lock' lock.
 Proceed with writing the repository.
 When you are done, first remove the '#cvs.wfl' file and then the '#cvs.lock' directory.
 Note that unlike the '#cvs.rfl' file, the '#cvs.wfl' file is just informational; it has no effect on the locking operation beyond what is provided by holding on to the '#cvs.lock' lock itself.